What can my community do?

 If you’re wondering what your community group can do to address climate change and nature loss, look no further.
 We’ve compiled a list of effective actions you can do with your community to help address the climate crisis and raise awareness.
 Explore below for some top tips.

-In light of the current Covid-19 pandemic, some of the suggested actions may need to be modified, run as a virtual event or postponed to ensure they comply with social distancing advice designed to keep you and our communities safe.
+In light of the current Covid-19 pandemic, some of the suggested actions may need to be modified.

 What’s Your Community’s Carbon Footprint?

 Using this handy tool you can find out the emissions produced by your community.
 You can compare emissions to other parishes and to the district and national averages.
-Emissions are shown as ‘territorial’ emissions (those directly produced from your parish by road transport, agricultural, domestic activities, for example) and consumption emissions.
+Emissions are shown as ‘territorial’ emissions (those directly produced from your parish by road transport, agriculture, domestic activities, for example) and consumption emissions (those produced overseas from your community’s purchasing of goods and services from other countries).

 Simply follow the link below, enter your parish name and the tool will display the carbon footprint for your community.